Gravitational waves from seesaw assisted collapsing domain walls: Conclusion

 \acknowledgments The work of D.B. is supported by the Science and Engineering Research Board (SERB), Government of India grants MTR/2022/000575, CRG/2022/000603.
 D.B. also thanks Subhojit Roy for useful discussions on collapsing domain walls.
+I.S. acknowledges the support from SERB, Government of India grant CRG/2022/000603.